Skip to main content

 Create DNS Record

-We can get the load-balancer’s IP address by going to the platform section in the bottom left panel under the Clusters section.
+You can get the load balancer’s IP address by going to the platform section in the bottom left panel under the Clusters section.
 Under the preferred cluster, you’ll see the load balancer IP address under the Base Domain URL section.

-Create a DNS record in your route 53 or your DNS provider with the following details
+Create a DNS record in Amazon Route 53 or your DNS provider with the following details:

 8